Skip to content

 Matching Intents

 Often agents will start their plans independently and record their initial intents.
 Later once they make a Commitment with another agent, it will represent a specific shared part of their plans.
-For that reason any Commitment can result in Satisfaction of the providing agent's Intent as well as Satisfaction of the receiving agent's Intent.
+For that reason any Commitment can result in satisfaction of the providing agent's Intent as well as satisfaction of the receiving agent's Intent.

 Actions